Home>HR Library>Recruiting & Hiring>Getting New Employees Started>

 HRCalifornia provides you with other resources to simplify the new employee orientation process.
 The HR library can guide you through the process of creating a process for new employee orientation, or updating your existing procedures for new hires.

 The HR Library uses plain language to explain your responsibilities when making a new hire, including:

-When you make a new hire, you must fulfill certain legal requirements.
-Make sure your new employee orientation helps you meet those requirements.
+When you make a new hire in California, you must fulfill certain legal requirements.
+Make sure your new hire process; including the employee orientation helps you meet those requirements.
 You must also report certain information to federal and state government agencies.
 Failing to do so can create costly penalties.

 Forms & Tools